← all articles

 How does nature make decisions?

 Biology decides without anyone deciding.
-The same architecture — a capacitor loading to threshold, a factory building, a reactor meeting, a homeostat conserving — appears in a T cell, a falling leaf, a fly laying an egg.
-Read the cycle, and what the clinician is doing changes.
+The same architecture appears in a T cell, a falling leaf, a fly laying an egg.
+Read the cycle, and what you are looking at changes.

 A leaf on a Tuesday